Tips to Convert Website Visits into Clients

 If you are a chiropractor that specializes in personal injuries, use testimonials from patients whom you’ve helped regain their strength and their lives after their accidents.

 Did you know that videos on a homepage can increase conversion rates by 80% or more?
 By including a video featuring your practice on your homepage you can give potential clients a glimpse into your practice.

 If you don’t already have an office video, consider either making one yourself or hiring someone to come in and make it for you.
 Include images and subject matter in your videos that you believe would help you attract your ideal personal injury patients and spread the word about your practice.
-Be sure to highlight any specialities or special equipment in your video to draw a particular kind of patient in. .
+Be sure to highlight any specialties or special equipment in your video to draw a particular kind of patient in.

 Ultimately, clients want to be familiar with you before they come in to see you and video is a great way to legitimize your business and start off on the right foot.